-But I have to admit, I particularly loved writing the chapter on the Strategy of Loophole-Spotting, because the loopholes are so ingenious and funny.
-One of the toughest parts of the editing process was cutting down on the number the loophole examples I list.
-I had hundreds.
+But I have to admit, I particularly enjoyed writing the chapter on the Strategy of Loophole-Spotting, because the loopholes are so ingenious and so funny.
+I loved spotting and collecting loopholes.

-However, if we spot these loopholes, we can perhaps reject them.
+However, if we spot these loopholes, we can reject them.

 Holidays are a time when many of us face challenges to the good habits we want to maintain — and because holidays tend to involve lots of food and drink, those habits need special attention at that time.